Walton EMC has done the homework to find local solutions that avoid the trash heap, put money in your pocket and benefit local charities

 - Snellville Recycling Center serves both Snellville and Gwinnett County residents.
 The facility accepts most items with a battery or a plug for recycling.
 Large appliances, such as washers, dryers, refrigerators, dehumidifiers, air conditioning units and freezers are accepted for a small fee.
 As of September 2020, the fee for freon-containing appliances is $15 for City of Snellville residents and $25 for non-residents.
 Repairable appliances are set out at the front of the center for interested parties to take and repair.

-- Morgan County Solid Waste and Sanitation Department accepts used electronics at its Transfer Station Recycling Center in Madison.
+- Morgan County Solid Waste & Sanitation Department accepts used electronics at its Transfer Station Recycling Center in Madison.
 Call (706) 342-5075 for hours and accepted items.

 Remember, before disposing of any tech item, make sure to completely erase all personal information.
-Consumer Reports offers these tips for removing personal data from your devices.
+Consumer Reports offers these tips for removing personal data off your devices.

 - Best Buy offers in-store trade-ins for a wide variety of electronic devices.
 If your unwanted tech has no value, the retailer will still accept it for recycling, regardless of where you bought it.
 What Best Buy recycles for free